linkerd/website/linkerd.io/content/blog/linkerd-benchmarks.md

 to know how real this result was because Istio was not able to fully perform in this condition._**

-(**Update**: Kinvolks's re-tuned Istio benchmarks showed a "massive increase in CPU usage of Isto's proxy sidecar".
+(**Update**: Kinvolk's re-tuned Istio benchmarks showed a "massive increase in CPU usage of Istio's proxy sidecar".
 While no numbers were reported, from this description it is clear that Linkerd's CPU usage was less than Istio's in this configuration.)